-Farm and Art Therapy are for people of all ages.
+The farm offers something to people of all ages.
 You may find that you learn new skills and/or revisit/develop old ones.

 While being on the farm, you will be in the ‘here and now’.
 You may find that you are able to reconnect with your emotions, rather than be stuck in a repetitive cycle of less helpful feelings and thoughts.

-Farm and art therapy will appeal to people who like to be active, creating a shared experience.
+Coming to the farm will appeal to people who like to be active, creating a shared experience.

 We have two ponies and two horses, who give much opportunity for interaction, grooming and handling.
 Horses and ponies offer a lot in the way of therapy.
 They are responsive to people and have a large emotional brain.
 They are herd animals.
 Our small herd of four will enable you to observe their interaction.
 They also provide fantastic horse manure which we collect for our vegetable garden.